tldr-pages/tldr/pages/common/noti.md

 # noti

-> Monitor a process and trigger a notification.
+> Monitor a process and trigger a banner notification.

 - Display a notification when tar finishes compressing files: